Radiator Hose Collapse: How to Diagnose It

 Always keep safety in mind when dealing with the cooling system.
 Beware the dangers of hot coolant under pressure and take-no-prisoners fans.
 If you’re unfamiliar with cooling systems, it’s best to consult your local NAPA AutoCare before moving forward.

+Check out all the belts and hoses available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on radiator hose collapse, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.